Eoic/PiGym/README.md

 2. **Challenge mode** - practice in configurable practice sessions, change number of hints, starting digit, number of digits to guess, time per digit, time mode (endless or timed), mistakes allowed, etc.
 3. **Scores** - view statistics of practices and challenges completed, accuracy per digit, etc.
 4. **Statistics** - view progression over time and a heatmap of Pi digits guessed in challenge mode (e.g., percentage guessed correctly/incorrectly).
-5. **Offline first** - the app does not require authentication and can run offline.
+5. **Offline first** - the app does not any require authentication and can run offline.

 ## Getting started